tamiat/tamiat/README.md

 > yourUID and anOtherUID are the uids of users with permission to write to the database.
 They look something like this "Lxgqp3FmcPVU6UYO6gNdkn1i0ok1".
 You can obtain a user uid from the authentication section in the firebase console.

-5. Copy your project configurations from WEB SETUP (_in firebase console_) and paste them in `/src/admin/firebase_config/config.js` file by replacing the existing ones.
+5. Copy your project configurations from WEB SETUP (_in Authentication section of firebase console_) and paste them in `/src/admin/firebase_config/config.js` file by replacing the existing ones.

 ```js
 // replace the existing config object below